-Why buy accessories from polluting companies when there are so many lovely sustainable fine jewelry brands?
+Why buy accessories from polluting companies when there are so many sustainable fine jewelry brands?

 Sure, there’s a lot of creative and ethical costume jewelry out there, but what to do if it’s haute joaillerie that you’re after?

-Luckily, we’ve found 10 amazingly sustainable fine jewelry brands perfect for luxury lovers with a conscience, that also make great investment pieces that can be passed down through the generations.
+Luckily, we’ve found 10 amazingly sustainable fine jewelry brands perfect for luxury lovers with a conscience.
+All of these also make great investment pieces that can be passed down through the generations.

 Since launching one of the sweetest sustainable fine jewelry brands, Rony Vardi and Leigh Plessner’s Catbird label has established a cult following, with fans including celebrities like Emma Watson and Michelle Williams.
 Their handmade earrings, bracelets, necklaces and rings are made by artisans in their Brooklyn studio, where they design and craft every piece of jewelry with sustainably sourced materials.

 And there’s more: Catbird supports the living wage and its local community by contributing 1% of its annual sales to nearby charitable initiatives.